mgreiler/se-unlocked/Transcripts/EP_26_Chris_Biscardi.md

 **Michaela:** [00:10:12] Okay.
 Yeah.
 Well, this brings me somehow also to your community, because I feel that your community is really awesome place to be in.
-Um, it's called Paki corgi.
+Um, it's called Party Corgi.
 Yeah.
 It's a platform.
 It's a community for creators.
 That's how I would describe it.
 But, um, maybe you can go into more detail.
 What's your vision with it?
 And what's, you know, what's the heart of this community and.
 Why do you think